macroenergy/Dolphyn.jl/README.md

 ## Requirements

 DOLPHYN is written in [Julia](https://julialang.org/).
-We recommend using the [latest version of Julia](https://julialang.org/downloads/) but will support all versions back to the current long term stable version.
+We recommend using the [latest version of Julia](https://julialang.org/downloads/) to run DOLPHYN but will support all versions back to the current long term stable version.

-DOLPHYN requires a mathematical programme solver to run.
+You need a mathematical programme solver to run DOLPHYN.
 DOLPHYN comes packaged with [HiGHS](https://highs.dev/), a free open-source solver.
 This will be installed automatically by the [HiGHS.jl](https://github.com/jump-dev/HiGHS.jl) package when you use DOLPHYN.

 DOLPHYN also works with several other open-source and commercial solvers via the [JuMP.jl](https://jump.dev) package.
 DOLPHYN is most extensively tested using [Gurobi](https://www.gurobi.com), a commercial solver requiring a paid commercial license or free academic license